 - Responding to Apple’s real-time requests with latency safely below 0.7s

-You’re able to configure all your retention campaigns directly in the RevenueCat dashboard.
-Define messages, promotional offers, and tailor campaigns to specific user cohorts — for example, by storefront, trial status, or how long someone has been a subscriber — all without touching backend code.
+You can configure all your retention campaigns directly in the RevenueCat dashboard.
+Define messages, promotional offers, and tailor campaigns to specific user cohorts, for example by storefront, intro offer status, or how long someone has been a subscriber, all without touching backend code.

-Getting started with Retention Messaging API in RevenueCat
+Getting started with the Retention Messaging API in RevenueCat

-Retention Messaging currently requires requesting access from Apple.
-You can do this quickly following our step-by-step guide in the RevenueCat docs.
+Retention Messaging is currently a pre-release feature, so it requires requesting access from Apple.
+You can do this quickly by following our step-by-step guide in the RevenueCat docs.

 Access update